 A visceral step one was over.

 It was time for step two.
 Kayah shifted away as the man waded through the street towards another prowler.
 Those screams would draw attention and this far from the rampart, that meant danger.
 Fear told her to turn tail and run, but she fought it.
-The biggest danger was this cindered man.
+The biggest danger was this Cindered Man.
 You can't know where the danger is unless you keep it in sight.
 Jaxith's words gave her strength despite the dread emanating from this man.
 He killed with a disturbing calmness, like someone might treat breathing.
 She did not want to test his awareness.
 He seemed eerily serene compared to cutthroats, considering the violence.
 Cutthroats did terrible things.
 Cruel things.
 But it was in their nature and there was desperation in that violence.
 Blame didn't feel like a fair word.
 Not in this place.
 More times than she liked to admit, she wondered if she'd use violence if it was a safer option.
 The Abysm took its toll on everyone.
 The only difference was the ways you survived Old Caechora.
 A place that was impossible to call home.

 For those that accepted this fate, there were only three choices of neighbors.
 The guild, the cutthroats or the prowlers.
 If you accounted for the fact that the cutthroats didn’t take kindly to neighbors, that left two.
 And, if you account for the fact that the guild got to pick their neighbors within the palisade, the cooks, the medics, the attractive women.
 That typically left one, the prowlers.
 The kicker was the dangerous daily trek through the cutthroats for everyone else.

 This man was no cutthroat, though.
 Even they kept clear of prowlers, either out of pity or disgust.
 He treated the creatures as less than human.
 And in some ways, they were.
 Another prowler squirmed, beached on rubble with its foot caught in a pinch of metal.
-The cindered man loomed over it, but paused, drawn to something up the street toward the rampart.
+The Cindered Man loomed over it, but paused, drawn to something up the street toward the rampart.

 "Help, sir.
 Help.
 Are… Are you with the guild?"
 The voice came from a broken archway.